$ sudo ./learn_linux --hands-on

 Meet Your Machine

-What's inside a computer, how hardware talks to software, installing Linux for the first time, and the moment the terminal blinks — waiting for their first command.
+What's inside a computer, how hardware talks to software, installing Linux for the first time, and the moment the terminal blinks — waiting for your first command.

 Week 02